exploring zellige tile look-alikes: stylish alternatives for any room

 zellige tends to come at a higher price point compared to more mass produced types of tile. after all, it’s handcrafted entirely by hand in morocco using centuries-old techniques. this includes shaping locally sourced natural clay, leaving the clay to dry in the sun, further cutting and shaping the tiles, and then dipping the tiles in glaze before allowing them to fire in the kiln overnight.

-all of these artisanal touches are what give zellige beauty like none other. but if you’re looking for something more cost effective, there are other excellent options that remain striking while coming in at a lower price point.
+all of these artisanal touches are what give zellige beauty like none other. but if you want something more cost effective for a moroccan style house interior, there are other excellent options that remain striking while coming in at a lower price point.

 availability